-A W A R D S National Heart, Lung, and Blood Institute MERIT Award National Institutes of Health • Vascular Surgery/Cardiology Training Grant FUNDING National Institutes of Health ascular surgical procedures are designed to rebuild diseased blood vessels and improve blood flow.
+AWARDS National Heart, Lung, and Blood Institute MERIT Awa National Institutes of Health • Vascular Surgery/Cardiology Training Grant FUNDING National Institutes of Healtl ascular surgical procedures are designed to rebuild diseased blood vessels and improve blood flow.
 While these procedures restore the circulation, they also cause injury.
 This injury induces a wound healing response that in some instances is associated with accumulation of scar tissue (intimal hyperplasia) and significant luminal narrowing (e.g. 20-40% of coronary arteries treated by angioplasty).
-Smooth muscle cells living in the arterial wall proliferate in response to injury and are largely responsible for the intimal hyperplasia (see figure I).
-Further surgery is required since no pharmacology is available to inhibit this process.
+Smooth muscle cells living in the arterial wall proliferate in response to injury and are largely responsible for the intimal hyperplasia (Figure I).
 The primary objective of our laboratory is to understand the factors that stimulate and inhibit the growth of smooth muscle cells, and to develop new strategies for the pharmacological control of intimal hyperplasia.